dsanchezza/OOP-Project/README.md

 Build an application that simulates an inventory management system for a warehouse.

-(We've made 2 versions of repositorys, one in english and another one in spanish)
+(We've made 2 versions of repositorys, one in english and another one in spanish, here's the link of the spanish one: https://github.com/dsanchezza/Proyecto)

 Team Members: